We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 We're rebuilding other countries while weakening our own.

-How many of you in following Mr. Trump have heard him say ending the theft in these words, ending the theft of American jobs will give us resources we need to rebuild our military.
+Just asking, how many of you in following Mr. Trump have heard him say, ending the, in these words, ending the theft of American jobs will give us resources we need to rebuild our military?

 See what's going on here.